olooney/oranlooney.com/content/post/playfair.md

             Not(same_col(c1, c2))
         )

-There are several other such special cases to consider:

-Chain constraints three in a row, either in a column or row:
+There are several other such special cases to consider.
+Such as this chain constraints three in a row, either in a column or row:

 <img src="/post/playfair_files/chain_constraint.png">